![]() |

 Foundation code, and just about nowhere else.
 Indents are always

-four spaces per level, with {
+four spaces per level, with { and } halfway between the

 outer and inner indent levels.